Seahawks preseason awards: Biggest roster surprises, best/worst position groups and more

 Does the secondary look a little shaky heading into the season?
 Do the running backs look like the most solid position on the team?

-Now that Seattle has a 53-man roster it’s time to hand out some hardware and answer some questions with Seahawks beat writers Mike Vorel and Bob Condotta.
+Now that Seattle has a 53-man roster, it’s time to hand out some hardware and answer some questions with Seahawks beat writers Mike Vorel and Bob Condotta.

 Biggest surprise to make the roster

 Vorel: FB Tre Madden.
-The question as the preseason progressed became whether the Seahawks would ultimately keep a fullback, considering that they quickly cut ties with Khalid Hill (who is on the team’s Injured Reserve list), and Jalston Fowler and Madden barely played in the team’s final two preseason games.
+The question as the preseason progressed became whether the Seahawks would ultimately keep a fullback, considering they quickly cut ties with Khalid Hill (who is on the team’s Injured Reserve list), and Jalston Fowler, and the fact Madden barely played in the team’s final two exhibition games.
 They could have opted to cut bait with Madden and instead rely more on tight ends Will Dissly and Nick Vannett in that role.
 But Madden — a 6-foot, 235-pound fullback from USC — is indeed back for his second season in Seattle, pending any more imminent roster moves.

 Condotta: LB Austin Calitro.
 And let me preface that by noting I wasn’t surprised by the time cuts had to be made that Calitro made it as Calitro played particularly well in the preseason.
-But heading into camp his was not a name I figured would be on the 53-man roster — recall the Villanova grad didn’t sign with the team until June (though he was on Seattle’s practice squad for two weeks last September).
+But heading into camp, his was not a name I figured would be on the 53-man roster.
+Remember the Villanova grad didn’t sign with the team until June (though he was on Seattle’s practice squad for two weeks last September).
 The 6-0, 240-pounder, though, earned his way on to the team by being a steady presence throughout camp and finishing the preseason with 21 tackles, second on the team behind Shaquem Griffin (24) to earn a spot as Bobby Wagner’s backup at middle linebacker and on special teams.

 Biggest surprise to be waived

 Vorel: SS Maurice Alexander.
-Alexander has the experience that the Seahawks covet, with 23 career starts to his name.
-Still, a lingering shoulder injury hampered the 27-year-old throughout training camp and he was never able to make the impact or develop the chemistry with fellow safety Bradley McDougald that the Seahawks probably envisioned.
-When Alexander played in the final preseason game at weakside linebacker, to add depth in the wake of K.J.
+Alexander has the experience the Seahawks covet, with 23 career starts to his name.
+Still, a lingering shoulder injury hampered the 27-year-old throughout training camp and he was never able to make the impact or develop the chemistry with fellow safety Bradley McDougald the Seahawks probably envisioned.
+When Alexander played in the final exhibition game at weakside linebacker, to add depth in the wake of K.J.
 Wright’s injury, it seemed he would make the roster in that role.
 Instead, the Seahawks traded for former Washington State standout Shalom Luani and cut Alexander.

 Most Read Sports Stories